ali36saadat/tic-tac-toe-multiplayer/README.md

 # Installation Process

-1. Open the terminal and write "npm i" or "npm install"
+1. Open the terminal and type command "npm i" or "npm install" ( Make sure to have Node.js(TLS) installed before type commands )
-2. Write "node app.js"
+2. After that, type command "node app.js"
-3. Open the browser and write "http://localhost:3000"
+3. Open the browser and type address "http://localhost:3000"
-4. Enjoy it...
+4. Enjoy it...😃

 # Detail